ospic/webapp/README.md

 <a href="https://travis-ci.com/ospic/webapp"><img alt="Travis CI status" src="https://travis-ci.com/ospic/webapp.svg?branch=master"></a><a href="https://github.com/ospic/actions" target="_blank"><img alt="GitHub Actions " src="https://github.com/ospic/webapp/workflows/Auto%20Assign%20to%20Project(s)/badge.svg"></a> <a href="https://app.netlify.com/sites/ospic/deploys"><img src="https://api.netlify.com/api/v1/badges/0c2790ca-2220-4b39-90c5-791c769e744b/deploy-status" alt="Netlify"></a><a href="https://sourceforge.net/p/ospic/"><img src="https://sourceforge.net/sflogo.php?type=11&group_id=3283394" alt="SourceForge"></a>
 </p>

 Ospic Web App is the renovated version of the Ospic applications, an effective hospital resource and patient management system and a default web application for its built on top of its own [platform](https://github.com/ospic/platform).

-It is a simple Single-Page-Application(SPA) written in moderne standard web technologies such as [HTML5](http://whatwg.org/html), [SCSS](http://sass-lang.com) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+It is a simple SPA written in modern standard web technologies such as [HTML5](http://whatwg.org/html), [SCSS](http://sass-lang.com) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 It grasp the popular [VueJs](https://vuejs.org/) framework and [Nuxt](https://nuxtjs.org/), a free and open source web application framework for VueJs, NodeJs and Webpack

-## Usefulness (Why is this project useful?)
+## Usefulness

-The health system is one of essential socio-economic activities; therefore, it requires rational and effective management.
-Hospital management systems allows us the ability to optimize and digitize all the processes within the institution, which will help to improve customer service, reduce process costs, streamline the search of medical records, bills, patients, doctors, etc.; thus, having a database of each module implemented.
+Ospic seems the health system is one of essential socio-economic activities; therefore, it requires rational and effective management.
+Hospital management systems allows us the ability to optimize and digitize all the processes within the health institution, which will help to improve customer service, reduce process costs, streamline the search of medical records, bills, patients, doctors, etc.; thus, having a database of each module implemented.
 Having a hospital management system in place will benefit an organization with **Tract financials better**,**Secure your data i.e hospital and patient datas**,**Eradicate Errors (esp.
-Human Errors)**,**Make Diagnosis and Treatment Easier**,**Increase Patient Satisfaction**,**Improve Hospital Quality Ratings** and [More](https://electronichealthreporter.com/importance-of-the-hospital-management-system/)
+Human Errors)**,**Make Diagnosis and Treatment Easier**,**Increase Patient Satisfaction**,**Improve Hospital Quality Ratings** and [More...](https://electronichealthreporter.com/importance-of-the-hospital-management-system/)

 ## Getting started using